FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-18-join-server.md

 ---
-title: How To Join Your Minecraft Server
+title: How To Join Your Minecraft Java Server
 tags: General
 permalink: minecraft/java/general/join-server
 description: How to connect and play on your server through the Minecraft launcher.